Dear Kid Whisperer,

 I have a very loud daughter.
 Her volume is always turned all the way up.
 I find myself telling her she needs to be quiet, but I really don’t like that message.
 Do you have a better one-liner than “be quiet”? -Anne, Honolulu, Hawaii

-I had a loud daughter too.
-She is still loud: during the times when it is appropriate to be loud.
+My daughter used to be loud, too.
+She is still loud: during the times when it is appropriate.
 During other times, she has to be quieter.
 Learning to use certain behaviors at certain times is part of learning to be a human being within a society.
 We aren’t teaching our daughters to be quiet as a personality trait, we’re just teaching them to be quiet when it’s appropriate to be.

 I like your instinct to avoid bossing your kid around all the time.
 Constantly ordering your kid to have a lower tone of voice is annoying for you and for her.
 This annoyance on your daughter’s part is likely to turn into resistance.
 Even a verbal one-liner may be a bit too intrusive for everyday use.
 Instead, you can use a Gentle Guidance Intervention.
 The moment your daughter’s voice approaches a too-loud level, use a pained expression while putting your hands over your ears.
 If she isn’t looking at you when she breaks the sound barrier, you can say “yeesh” while doing these physical movements, and/or you can gently put your hand on her arm or back before using the pained look.